EconomyLens.com

 A plane comes into land as smoke rises near Dubai International Airport . ©AFP

-Jerusalem (AFP) – Iran said it was ready to take the Middle East war “as far as necessary” as it launched strikes across the region Monday, while Donald Trump piled pressure on world powers to help reopen a shipping lane choked off by the Islamic Republic.
-Global oil prices have surged by 40 to 50 percent as Iran has attacked shipping in the Strait of Hormuz and launched waves of strikes in the Gulf, in retaliation for the war launched against it by the United States and Israel.
+Tehran (AFP) – Iran said it was ready to take the Middle East war “as far as necessary” as it launched strikes across the region on Monday, while Donald Trump piled pressure on world powers to help reopen a vital shipping lane.
+Global oil prices have surged by 40 to 50 percent as Iran attacks shipping in the Strait of Hormuz and launches waves of missile and drone strikes in the Gulf in retaliation for the war launched by the United States and Israel on February 28.

 Related

 Iran’s Revolutionary Guards said Monday they had targeted Tel Aviv and Ben Gurion Airport in Israel, as well as military bases used by US forces in the United Arab Emirates and Bahrain.
-“By now they have learned a good lesson and understood what kind of nation they are dealing with, one that does not hesitate to defend itself and is ready to continue the war wherever it may lead, and take it as far as necessary,” Foreign Minister Abbas Araghchi told reporters in Tehran.
+“By now they have…understood what kind of nation they are dealing with, one that does not hesitate to defend itself and is ready to continue the war wherever it may lead, and take it as far as necessary,” Foreign Minister Abbas Araghchi told reporters in Tehran.

-Explosions hit the Iranian capital on Monday as air defense systems were activated, an AFP journalist reported, and Israel said it had also targeted the cities of Shiraz and Tabriz.
+Explosions hit the Iranian capital on Monday as air defence systems were activated, an AFP journalist said, and Israel said it had also targeted the cities of Shiraz and Tabriz.
+A loud blast rang out over Jerusalem as well, after the military detected incoming missiles.
 More than two weeks into the Middle East war, Israeli military spokesman Brigadier General Effie Defrin said they still had “thousands of targets in Iran, and we are identifying new targets every day.”

-EU foreign ministers were gathering Monday to discuss extending the bloc’s Red Sea naval mission, the bloc’s top diplomat Kaja Kallas said.
-US President Trump called this weekend for countries including China, France, Japan, South Korea, and Britain to send warships to escort tankers through the Strait of Hormuz, which normally carries one-fifth of global crude.
-Trump told the Financial Times it would be “very bad for the future of NATO” if they refused, and he has threatened to delay a planned summit with Chinese leader Xi Jinping.
+US President Trump called this weekend for world powers to send warships to escort tankers through the Strait of Hormuz, which normally carries one fifth of global crude.
+He told the Financial Times it would be “very bad for the future of NATO” if they refused, and he has threatened to delay a planned summit with Chinese leader Xi Jinping.
+EU foreign ministers were set to discuss the issue on Monday, and Britain’s Prime Minister Keir Starmer said he was working with allies on a plan but ruled out a NATO mission.

-On another key front in the wider war, Israel announced the launch of “limited ground operations” against Iran-backed Hezbollah in southern Lebanon “aimed at enhancing the forward defense area.”
+On another key front in the wider war, Israel announced “limited ground operations” against Iran-backed Hezbollah in southern Lebanon “aimed at enhancing the forward defence area.”
 Lebanon was drawn into the Middle East war on March 2 when Hezbollah attacked Israel in response to the killing of Iranian supreme leader Ayatollah Ali Khamenei.

 © 2024 AFP